4 Easy Ways to Make Sure People Never Forget Your Ad

 Whether this cryptic approach to advertising would work with a product that is less iconic than Guinness is open to discussion, but it at least illustrates that to be ‘about’ a product, and to show its good qualities, it is possible to do a great deal without simply showing a picture of what you’re selling.

-Having said you should have a strong focus to your ad, which people can see and understand easily, that doesn’t mean you can’t make people laugh.
+You should focus strongly on your ad, which people can see and understand easily, but that doesn’t mean you can’t make people laugh.
 If your product is intended to be enjoyed by people, why not show the funny side of using it?

 The makers of Players Unknown Battleground (PUBG), the battle royale shooter that inspired viral sensation Fortnite, understood this.
 They recently launched a series of ads featuring “The Worst Player in the World”.
 They use him to poke fun at the online players of PUBG who don’t seem to take part in the game with any logic or understanding of how to be successful in it.

-Color is a significant consideration in your ad campaign.
-For the main colors on your ad, you want to reflect the brand’s values.
+Colour is a significant consideration in your ad campaign.
+You want to reflect the brand’s values for the main colours on your ad.
 This means for a company like McDonald’s, clashing red and yellow work with the brand, and consumers have come to expect and welcome big, bold images to sell its products.

-There are other brands that rely on a subtler palette in order to be successful with their ads.
-For example Apple, in its signature ads for iPhones and iPads, uses black, white, and a few neon or pastel colors to liven everything up, along with hands operating the device, and some funky music.
+Other brands rely on a subtler palette to succeed with their ads.
+For example, Apple, in its signature ads for iPhones and iPads, uses black, white, and a few neon or pastel colours to liven everything up, along with hands operating the device and some funky music.
 It’s something they’ve kept similar for over a decade.

 This consistent approach to graphic design means that Apple’s understated ads are recognizable to everyone as soon as they come on, but people still watch for subtle variations.
 These variations happen within that narrow selection of colors, which come in various combinations.